DFE-Digital/teaching-vacancies-design-history/app/posts/2022-07-15-creating-a-jobseeker-profile.md

 As a trainee teacher, you can start thinking about your first teaching job.

-You can find teaching jobs on GOV.UK
+You can find teaching jobs on GOV.UK.

 # Create a profile